 About Your Tags

 For example, you can get a Medical ID pendant and activate it, creating a Medical ID information record in the process.
-Later on, you can get a Medical ID Wristband and during its activation you attach it to your existing Medical ID information record.
+Later on, you can get a Medical ID Wristband and during its activation you link it to your existing Medical ID information record.

 In the Dynotag system.
 Information Records are the actual data repositories you create and maintain.
 Tags are the physical products you acquire – and associate with a record.

-Note that INFORMATION RECORDS CAN ONLY BE VIEWED VIA A TAG THAT IS ATTACHED TO THEM.
+Note that INFORMATION RECORDS CAN ONLY BE VIEWED VIA A TAG THAT IS LINKED TO THEM.
 This is especially important for password protected information because in most cases, the viewer will have to enter the KeyCode on the specific tag in order to view the information.

 Editing Your Tags